algeboy/Glassbox/README.md

 The aim of the Glassbox project is to build a new model of computation for algebraic structures that requires each input to be passed with a certificate of correctness.

-This repository contains an Agda implementation of theory developed in [Categorification of characteristic structures](https://arxiv.org/abs/2502.01138) by the [authors](#authors) and serves, in part, as a proof of the glassbox concept.
+This repository contains an Agda implementation of theory developed in [Categorification of characteristic structures](https://arxiv.org/abs/2502.01138) by the [authors](#authors) and serves, in part, as a proof of the Glassbox concept.

 Its specific goal is to produce a type-checked cyclic bicapsule.